-After more than six years writing the Cheapskate blog, I've been asked the same questions more often than I can count.
+After more than 10 years writing, I've been asked the same questions more often than I can count.
 Alas, time doesn't always permit me to answer each reader's inquiry, so I've put together this FAQ page.

 Speaking of which, I always look for both professional and user reviews before recommending a product.
 If everyone says it's junk, I don't cover it, no matter how low the price.

 Also, I think most people take it as read that when something's really cheap, a few compromises are to be expected.
 You're not going to get a thousand bucks' worth of performance and features from a laptop priced at $300.

 Ultimately, it's your responsibility to gauge whether something is good enough for you to buy.
 I'll provide specific pros and cons where I can, but I believe it's the buyer's responsibility to do the research.

 I had a problem with the product I ordered, the software I downloaded or the vendor I patronized.
 Can you help?

 Your first stop should be the seller.
 Not all companies are great at customer service, but I firmly believe all companies want satisfied customers.
 So always give them a chance to make it right.

 If that doesn't pan out -- as in, your calls and emails to customer service go unanswered -- your credit-card provider should be able to help.
 Pretty much every card offers protections against fraud, defective products and so on.